BuzzCutNorman/target-mssql/README.md

 Built with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
+**2024-06-23 Upgraded to Meltano Singer-SDK 0.46.4:** Edger at Arch implemented an MsgSpecReader class in the SDK.
+I updated target-mssql to utilize the SDK's implementation of msgspec.
+Thanks Edger 🙏.

 **2024-08-20 msgspec and more:**  I have been working on getting a quicker JSON decoder in place for a while and thanks to Edger at Arch I am able too.
 The library I switched to is [msgspec]( https://jcristharif.com/msgspec/).
 It is lightweight and fast.
 Big Thank You 🙏 to Jim Crist-Harif for writing and maintaining `msgspec`.
 I also removed `pedulum` and am using phython datetime at the moment.
 I enabled `overwrite` `load_method`.
 Considered yourself warned that, There be monsters 🧌 of ye own making using the overwrite method. 😁

 Last but not least all batch message records are pre-processed and datetimes parsed just like orginal non-batch loads.
 This resolves that long standing issue which stoped this target from accepting batch messages.
 I can finally take off my thinking cap and go back to regular claping.
 If you understand that reference you have been here a while and Thanks for the support.